-Project stage Minimum Evidence Requirements Stage 1 - A portfolio of evidence which includes: Planning 20% An outline of the candidate's approach to the project.
-The candidate's interpretation of the case study and an overview of their role as a supervisor.
-Compilation of an action plan indicating timelines and research, including references and other sources of information.
-4 Justification of the approach taken to compile the action plan.
-The candidate must achieve all of the minimum evidence specified above in order to pass the Planning stage.

-Project stage Minimum Evidence Requirements Stage 2 - A portfolio of evidence containing a realistic proposed plan for carrying out the case study requirements including: Developing 60% A statement containing the operational objectives required for the case study.
-2 Identification and description of the constraints which may impact on the achievement of the operational objectives.
-3 A description of current legislative requirements that need to be adhered to for the proposed event.
-4 Justification of the recommendations made.
-The candidate must achieve all of the minimum evidence specified above in order to pass the Developing stage.
+Project stage Minimum Evidence Requirements Stage 1 - A portfolio of evidence which includes: Planning 20% The candidate's interpretation of the case study, an overview of their role and a summary of the issues.
+Identification of key topics for which research will be undertaken.
+A description of the methodology used including primary and secondary sources of research.
+Analysis and interpretation of the results of the research undertaken.
+Compilation of an action plan indicating timelines and research, including references and other sources of information, which reflects current industry practices or issues.
+Justification of approach used to compile the action plan Project stage Minimum Evidence Requirements Stage 2 - Developing A portfolio of evidence containing a realistic proposed plan for carrying out the case study requirements which reflects current industry practice: 60% Identification of SMART strategic and operational objectives in relation to the case study.
+Identification and description of the constraints which may impact of the achievement of both the strategic and operational objectives.
+A description of proposed strategies that could be used to meet all objectives.
+A description of current legislative requirements that need to be adhered to for the candidates' proposals.
+Justification of the recommendations made.

 Project stage Minimum Evidence Requirements Stage 3 - A portfolio of evidence which concludes with: Evaluating An evaluation which should: 20% 1 Provide an overview of the approach taken during the planning and developing stages.
-2 Review the plan, identifying and describing any modifications made to the plan, eg task list, timeframes, sources and research.
-3 Identify knowledge and skills gained or developed in undertaking the project.
-4 Assess positive aspects of undertaking the project and describe areas for improvement.
+2 Identify and describe areas of the plan that were changed during the Developing stage, eg task list, timeframes, sources of research.
+3 Provide an analysis of the effectiveness of the research methods used.
+4 Provide an assessment of strengths and weaknesses identified while undertaking the project.
+5 Identify any knowledge and skill which have been gained or developed in undertaking the project.
 The candidate must achieve all of the minimum evidence specified above in order to pass the Evaluating stage.